jenningsanderson/aws-athena-workshop/README.md

 	![Jupyter Notebook Home](assets/home.png)

+_Edit the `workshop_utils.py` file to point to the S3 bucket where your queries are stored, as specified in the workspace above.
+Without this, Jupyter cannot find your query results._

 5. Click on the `0.
 Start Here - All Hot Mappers Tutorial.ipynb`, when it starts, you should see this:

 	![Image of running notebook](assets/tutorial-notebook.png)